mighkel/TAK-Server-10-Minute-Installs/README.md

 # TAK-Server-10-Minute-Installs
-This repo is intended to help you script your way to fast TAK Server installs on a Rocky Linux 8 virtual private server (VPS).
+Ok, maybe 11 or 12 minutes.
+Either way, this repo is intended to help you script your way to fast TAK Server installs on a Rocky Linux 8 virtual private server (VPS).
 Credit to [@misterdallas](https://github.com/misterdallas) for writing and sharing the original script that is the baseline for this one.
 I'm just adding a couple of up-front steps that will help taylor _your_ script to _your_ needs.

 You'll need to be somewhat familiar with Google Drive, Github, and some basic Linux command line work.
-My baseline is working on a Windows 10 machine, SSH into a VPS using Putty, and my TAK Server is installed on an [SSDNodes VPS](https://www.ssdnodes.com/manage/aff.php?aff=1554) G2 Standard/2vCPU/4GBRAM/80GBDisk.  _Full disclosure: Above is a referral link.
+My testing/learning/training setup is working from a Windows 10 machine, SSH into a VPS using Putty, and my TAK Server is installed on an [SSDNodes VPS](https://www.ssdnodes.com/manage/aff.php?aff=1554) G2 Standard/2vCPU/4GBRAM/80GBDisk.  _Full disclosure: Above is a referral link.
 Just search for "SSDNodes" if you feel sold-out for some reason._

 # Why?
 When learning certs or experimenting with TAK Server configurations, sometimes it's just cleaner and easier to tear it all down and start over.
 After a few times, I figured I just don't need to practice TAK Server installs anymore.
 I got that down now, so let's go for less typing!
 Less time installing and re-installing = more time to beat your head against the next wall of learning!